hyperledger/anoncreds-spec/spec/data_flow_revocation.md

 The values in the data model are:

 :::todo
-To Do: Enumerate each of the items in each PoN-R section of the presentation.
+To Do: Enumerate each of the items in each NRP section of the presentation.
 :::

 - `x_list`" is ...